espresso cupsespresso machinesaccessoriescoffeemakersbrewhome roastingtea

-1) The Silvia is well constructed, with brass boiler, brass lines and chromed brass brewing head all which help to maintain temperature and heat distribution for the perfect espresso.
+1) The Silvia is well constructed, withbrass boiler, brass lines and chromed brass brewing head all which help to maintain temperature and heat distribution for the perfect espresso.
 One important point here; Get a good grinder!
 Your Silvia will be severely handicapped with a sub par grinder.
-At the very least buy a Solis Maestro (regularly found on ebay for under $100).
 Silvia is a compact machine at 13.25"H x 11.25"W x 9.25"D.

 2) The Rocky (I recommend the doserless version) is an excellent product.
 With 55 settings - you should be able to dial in the right grind for espresso.
 The portafilter holder is nicely designed to hold the portafilter - hands free.
 Size: 4.5"W x 9.5"D x 13.75"H